Real Estate

 While professional testing lab services offer a comprehensive well water analysis, they can be more expensive.
 Water testing lab costs can discourage rural property owners from regularly sending water samples to a local analytical lab.

 Testing well water quality is essential for a family’s health and safety.
-However, water testing labs are usually in the city and require water samples to be sent to the lab in specific sterilized containers.
+However, most water testing labs are typically located in cities and necessitate the sending of water samples in specific sterilized containers.

 Learn more about professional water testing labs.